-You must select the satellite first and then click on the map.
-If you change satellite, click the map again nearby the original point till the satellite pointing angles calculate again.
+You must select the satellite first and then move the map.
+If you change satellite, drag the map nearby the original point till the satellite pointing angles calculate again.
 I updated the list of satellites 28 Feb 2022.

-I believe there is a Viasat LinkStar hub satellite plus previous ViaSat installations of Skylinx and StarWire mesh networking systems, as well as a 9-meter ViaSat antenna at the hub in Voida UP (marked).
+I believe there is a Viasat LinkStar hub satellite plus previous ViaSat installations of Skylinx and StarWire mesh networking systems, as well as a 9-meter ViaSat antenna at the hub in Voida.